mikeschaekermann/mikeschaekermann.github.io/_posts/2016-02-08-notes-on-artificial-intelligence.md

 {% include _toc.html %}

 ---
 These notes are a result of my preparation for a midterm exam in [Kate Larson](https://cs.uwaterloo.ca/~klarson/)'s introductory [course on Artificial Intelligence](https://cs.uwaterloo.ca/~klarson/teaching/W16-486/) at University of Waterloo in the winter 2016 term.
+The contents are therefore based on the corresponding presentation slides available online.

 ## Introduction